vikramsharma13/another-cordapp-template/README.md

 ### Run a local Docker network

 You can interact with the Corda nodes on your own mini network of docker containers.
 You can bootstrap this network via the `docker.sh` script within docker module.
-This script will generate the relevant directories for a list of participant names specified within the participant.txt file.
-For now each party name should be allocated a number linearly at the end i.e Party1, Party2, Party3,...
-PartyN, to ensure a correct allocation of ports.
-The script will spin up a docker network along docker containers for each node that request to join through the doorman and NMS container.
+This script will create containers according to how many names you specifiy in the participant.txt file.
+The script starts by spinning up a docker network.
+Each container that is generated is added to the docker network `mininet`.
+Furthermore each Corda node in those containers joins the local Corda network by requesting access through the `netmap` container which contains:
+ 1. An identity operator (previously doorman service)
+ 2. A Network Map Service
+ 3. A Notary

 Once the script has been successfully ran you can inspect the docker processes. via the command below which should display a list of 4 running containers; one for each of the 3 partys and one for the notary and network map service.

     docker ps